 Gabby Banzon has hosted 57 episodes.

-Gabby Banzon is a music therapist currently residing in Dallas, TX.
+Gabby Banzon is a music therapist currently residing in Atlanta, GA.
 She received her Bachelors in Music Therapy with a minor in Music Technology from Georgia College & State University in 2014 and her Masters of Arts in Music Therapy from Texas Woman's University in 2017.
-While she currently works with youth and adults with special needs as program director for a theatre organization, her other clinical interests include mental health, adolescents, songwriting, music production, and theories/philosophies.
+While she currently works with adults with various disabilities and traumatic brain injuries, her other clinical interests include songwriting, music production, mental health, community approaches, and theories/philosophies.
 Gabby recently released a book to help professionals and students develop therapeutic songwriting skills, entitled "Space: A Journal for (Future) Music Therapists to Explore and Express through Songwriting."
-She currently serves on the Standards of Clinical Practice committee for AMTA, coordinates social media for the Asian Music Therapy Network - U.S., manages the Tech Nook: A Collaborative Technology Resource for Music Therapy, and presents regionally and nationally.
+She currently serves on the International Relations committee for AMTA, coordinates social media for the Asian Music Therapy Network - U.S., manages the Tech Nook: A Collaborative Technology Resource for Music Therapy, and presents regionally and nationally.

 Other than music things, Gabby enjoys coffee, beer, and creating things.

 Allyson Rogers has hosted 54 episodes.